-Since the publication of our November 2015 Economic and fiscal outlook (EFO) we received a request to publish our estimate of the number of employees that will be paid the National Living Wage and the gender breakdown.
-We have published this new supplementary forecast information today, 22 January 2016, on the main EFO page on our website.
+Since the publication of our March 2017 Economic and fiscal outlook we have received a request for further detail underlying our business rates forecast.
+We have published this new supplementary forecast information on the March 2017 EFO page.

 Robert Chote distils the key messages from our latest Forecast evaluation report – published today – in his press conference presentation and accompanying speaking note.